atreyasha/spacemacs-elpy/README.md

 ```

 To trigger a complete installation, append either `elpy` or `elpy-plus` to your `.spacemacs` dotfile under `dotspacemacs-configuration-layers` and reload `emacs`.

-### Troubleshooting

-Based on personal experience, I encounter conflicts between `company` autocompletion from Elpy and the `auto-completion` layer offered by Spacemacs.
-For example, I notice that certain autocompletions don't work with Elpy when the Spacemacs `auto-completion` layer is enabled.
-As a workaround, I do not use the `auto-completion` layer.

-However I would welcome any pull-requests if someone finds a better workaround which diagnoses or resolves this conflict.

 ### Uninstallation